 Your hair will love you even if you are curly or not!

-Please note these may not be all strictly the original curly girl methods (i.e. i use a hairdryer) but they work for my thick wavy hair.
-Remember the CGM Method is trial an error and what works for some people does not work for all.
+Please note these may not be all strictly the original curly girl methods (i.e. I use a hairdryer) but they work for my thick wavy hair.
+Remember the CGM Method is trial and error and what works for some people does not work for all.
 Experiment with different applications, products and ideas.

 All reviews and opinions are my own.
 This page does contain some Amazon affiliate links.
 These are at no extra cost to yourself unless of course you can find them cheaper elsewhere.